 Subtle retaliation often operates through seemingly legitimate management decisions that ultimately disadvantage the employee.
 An employer might restructure departments, redistribute responsibilities, or modify performance expectations in ways that appear neutral but strategically undermine an employee’s professional trajectory.

-Employers sometimes camouflage retaliatory actions behind ostensibly rational business justifications.
+In some cases, employers may assert legitimate business reasons for employment decisions that employees believe are retaliatory.
+This is why documentation and legal analysis are important.
 These calculated approaches make documenting and proving retaliation challenging, requiring employees to maintain meticulous records of workplace interactions, communication patterns, and performance evaluations before and after medical leave.

 Pro tip: Contemporaneously document every workplace interaction and communication following your medical leave to establish a clear chronological record of potential retaliatory behaviors.